tschuler/thiloschuler/content/project/CASA/index.md

 links:
 - name: 'Letter-to-editor (Journal PallMed)'
   url: '/pdf/2022-JournalofPalliativeMedicine-SCHULER_LetterEditorSleepDisturbancesPeopleAdvanced.pdf'
-- name: 'Full manuscript (submitted)'
-  #url: ''
 # slides: example
-summary: 'CASA is a pilot project to demonstrate feasiblity of wearable sensor-triggered ecological momentary assessments and electronic patient-reported outcomes in a home-based palliative care setting.
+summary: 'CASA is a pilot project to test the feasiblity of wearable sensor-triggered ecological momentary assessments and electronic patient-reported outcomes in a home-based palliative care setting.
 We collected data from patients and their primary caregivers.'
 tags:
 - 'Patient-generated Data'
 - 'Wearables'